 How to Make Mayonnaise

-If you've ever wondered how to make mayonnaise -- here's a drizzle method with an immersion blender!
-I love using clean avocado oil because it's tasteless.
+If you've ever wondered how to make mayonnaise -- here's a drizzle method with a food processor!
+I love using avocado oil because it's tasteless.

 Ingredients